thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 ___

 ## Over-design concern
-This design may be excessively conservative, its Factor of Safety at operating point 2 exceeds the maximum constraint.
+The term "over-design" implies that this design may be excessively conservative.
+Its Factor of Safety at operating point 2 exceeds the maximum constraint.

 Suggest investigating a smaller wire diameter.
 One approach is to run Search (menu Action : Search or Search button) with Wire_Dia in Free status.

+Later, when ready to finalize the design, investigate design variations with the nearest standard wire diameters.
+Select and Fix the nearest smaller wire diameter.
+Run Search.
-Later, select the nearest larger standard wire diameter.
+Select and Fix the nearest larger wire diameter.
+Run Search.
+Compare the results.
+It may be necessary to accept a small amount of over-design in order to utilize a standard wire diameter.

 Alternatively, increase the FS_2 MAX constraint or disable that MAX constraint.
+This will likely result in a very conservative (heavy) design.

 See also:
  - [Factor of Safety section of Spring Design Overview](/docs/Help/SpringDesign/spring_oview.html#FoS)
  - [Advanced Spring Operations](/docs/Help/SpringDesign/advancedSpringOperations.html)

+___

+<a id="Coils_A_LT_1"></a>
+___

+## Coils_A is less than 1
+A warning alert is produced whenever the current design has fewer than one active coil.

+This is not an error that will block operations like Search, Seek and Trade.
+As less than one coil may not be the intent, the warning is intended to bring the situation to the designer's attention.

 ___